 BSc(Agr) (Hons), MSc McGill, DipT (EC) MCAE, MEd Syd, PhD Macq

-Linda Harrison is Associate Dean-Research and Professor of Early Childhood Education in the Faculty of Arts and Education, Charles Sturt University.
-She is an early childhood educator and researcher with varied interests and expertise, most particularly in large-scale longitudinal studies and the development of innovative methodologies for studying children's lives, experiences, and perspectives as they move into and through early childhood settings and schools.
+Linda Harrison is a Professor of Early Childhood Education in the Faculty of Arts and Education at Charles Sturt University.
+Linda is an early childhood educator and researcher with varied interests and expertise, most particularly in large-scale longitudinal studies and the development of innovative methodologies for studying children's lives, experiences, and perspectives as they move into and through early childhood settings and schools.
 Linda is a Chief Investigator on seven Australian Research Council grants (two current), an Honorary Fellow with the Murdoch Children's Research Institute, Community Child Health Research Group and an invited member of the Goodstart Early Learning Thought Leaders Group, the Advisory Committee for the Centre for Statistics and Evaluation, NSW Department of Education, and the Australian Government Review of Longitudinal Data Architecture for the National Centre for Longitudinal Data

 Since taking up her appointment at CSU in 2000, Linda and her research colleagues have been awarded two ARC Discovery grants and five ARC Linkage grants.
 Linda has also attracted significant funding through external government and competitive research contracts and consultancies.
 These include: the development and national trial of Belonging, Being and Becoming: The Early Years Learning Framework for Australia; the evaluation of the Inquiry to Implementation Project for the Victorian Curriculum and Assessment Authority, and an evaluation of centre-based processes in engaging with the National Quality Framework for Goodstart Early Learning.
 Linda has also had a long-standing involvement with the design of the 16-year Longitudinal Study of Australian Children which is funded by the Australian government Department of Social Services in collaboration with the Australian Bureau of Statistics and the Australian Institute of Family Studies.